 - If you smoke, are overweight or have high cholesterol levels.

 - If you have ever had a depressive illness.

 - If you have ever had yellowing of your skin or the whites of your eyes (jaundice), severe itching, or a skin condition called pemphigoid gestationis during a pregnancy.

 - If you have a rare inherited blood disorder called porphyria.

 - If you are taking any other medicines.
 This includes any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines.

 - If you have ever had an allergic reaction to a medicine.

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about norethisterone and will provide you with a full list of the side-effects which you may experience from taking it.

 - It is common to take one tablet three times each day, although your dose may be different to this.
-Try to take your doses at the same times of day, as this will help you to take your doses regularly.

 - Swallow the tablets with a drink of water.
 You can take norethisterone tablets either before or after meals.

 - Try to take your doses at the same times of day, as this will help you to remember to take your doses.